 For many individuals, they can find themselves facing a divorce or family law matter.
 Their spouse (or the other party to the family law case) has an attorney.
-They indicate that their attorney is simply going to draw up the paperwork to conclude the case quick.
+They indicate that their attorney is simply going to draw up the paperwork to conclude the case quickly.

 When faced with this, many decide not to get a lawyer.
 Their mindset is that although the settlement paperwork is flawed in many respects, they can simply go back and fix it later.